rdnewman/rdnewman.github.io/_posts/2015-05-04-citrus-dates.md

 ```

 In Treetop, we'd have to test for a nil response and then build an error message that was anything near as complete.
 Like in Treetop, Citrus does include variables that give the line and offset so you could trap their exception
-and reraise your own with a custom error message.
+and reraise your own with a custom error message (see [here for an example of a similar error message in Treetop](http://whitequark.org/blog/2011/09/08/treetop-typical-errors/) -- look under "Fancy error reporting").

 Let's try something that should easily pass: